 After that, it's off to the city where all roads lead: Rome.
 See the sights in the easiest fashion with a spin around on a guided golf cart tour, then get in-depth in the Colosseum and Roman Forum with the help of 3D reconstruction glasses that let you see the buildings as they once were.
 Craft a mosaic, see the arts by the masters in the Vatican museums, and learn to make pasta like a pro before you head to your last stop in Naples.
 You'll sample local specialties like seafood and pizza—and make your own—while touring the city and nearby sites such as the ancient city of Pompeii, once buried by volcanic eruption, before you head home.
 Learn more

-Itinerary #2: Road Trip Through the Northern Italian Lakes, Tuscany, and the Italian Riviera
+Itinerary #2: Family Road Trip Through Northern Italy

 You've got six cities to see in this itinerary, which will still let you move at your own pace with its easy road trip design that's ideal for families with school-age children who need some flexibility.
 You'll get plenty of free days as well as guided introductions to spots like Lake Como, the cities and villages of Tuscany, and the coast along the Italian Riviera.

 |Day 1||Arrive in Milan, Transfer to Lake Como, and Como, Bellagio & Villas Boat Tour||Lake Como|

 |Day 2||Free Day in Lake Como Villages||Lake Como|